Nikita Anand

-Nikita Valentinaa is an Indian model, actress, television presenter and former beauty queen who was crowned Miss India Universe 2003.
+Nikita Anand is an Indian actress, model, tv host and beauty pageant titleholder who was crowned Miss India Universe 2003.
 She represented India at Miss Universe 2003 where she was unplaced, ending India's eleven-year streak of consecutive placements in Miss Universe, from 1992 through 2002.

 Early life

 Nikita was born to a Punjabi family in Jalandhar, Punjab.
 Her father is Brigadier S. S. Anand, a doctor in the Indian Army; his frequent transfers led to Nikita studying in different schools (St. Mary's Pune, Maharashtra; Bishop Westcott Girls' School, Ranchi, Jharkhand; Cathedral and John Connon, Mumbai; and NIFT, Delhi).
 She also has a brother.

 Personal life

 Anand is a collector of watches.
 "I love watches but very rarely do I find a piece that appeals to my sensibilities.
 I am always on the look-out for high-end watches.
 I would love to add more, but it just doesn’t happen very often," she said.
 Her favourites in her collection are her IWC and Guess watches.
 Anand also loves shopping destinations Milan, Kuala Lumpur and Dubai.
 She is now the member of International Women's Film Forum of AAFT.